 When boating season hits, there’s no stopping a boat enthusiast.
 Some people will even “make-do” and rig up their own pier electricity… they might even patch together extension cords.
 This is so dangerous.
 Don’t get lost in your excitement for the boating season.
 Installing and using pier electricity around water requires a licensed electrician.
 Otherwise, it’s a dangerous proposition.

 Safety First – Inspect all Electrical Connections

 The same way you would have your home’s HVAC system checked twice a year, you should have your existing electrical connections for your pier and boat lift inspected at the beginning and end of the season.
-If any trouble spots are identified during the inspection, have them repaired by a licensed electrician, for safety’s sake and your own peace of mind.
+If you identify any trouble spots during the inspection, have them repaired by a licensed electrician, for safety’s sake and your own peace of mind.

 What to Check During Inspection

 Check to ensure that all your fittings, boxes, and covers are looking good and working effectively.
 Broken wires will be left exposed to the weather, which is likely to cause an electrical problem.

 Once a month, you should check your GFCI (Ground Fault Circuit Interrupter) breaker.
 Use the test button AND a GFCI tester that plugs in.
 If you tell me that you don’t have GFCI breakers own by your pier, call an electrician TODAY and get these installed.